wenqing-2021/commonroad_dataset_converters/README.md

 If not set, the generated CommonRoad scenarios will contain predictions start at nonzero time step.
 * **num_processes**: The number of parallel processes to run the conversion in order to speed up the conversion.
 This is an optional parameter.
 The default is *1*
+* **inD_all**: (inD) Indicator if convert one CommonRoad scenario for each valid vehicle from inD dataset, since it has less recordings available, note that if enabled, num_time_steps_scenario becomes the minimal number of time steps of one CommonRoad scenario.
+This is an optional flag.
 * **downsample**: (highD) Downsample the trajectories every N steps, works only for highD converter.
 * **num_vertices**: (highD) The number waypoints of each lane, works only for highD converter.